 This historic building in Rochester is home to a restaurant, tasting room, museum, gift shop and 20-barrel pilot brewing system.
 Try delicious brews and menu items at this famous Rochester restaurant.
 Award-winning brewer, Dean Jones is responsible for the Brew House’s great success with over 25 years of brewing experience.

-The perfect place to go when you’re craving Italian cuisine.
-Check out Branca Midtown for a sleek atmosphere and delectable dishes.
+The perfect place to go when you’re craving Italian cuisine, Branca Midtown has a sleek atmosphere and delectable dishes.
 From specially crafted traditional recipes to a modern twist on Italian dining, you won’t want to miss this restaurant.

 National Susan B. Anthony Museum and House